 Though the conversations might be difficult, bringing this issue into the light is the first step toward minimizing its effect.

-2. Set intentions
+2. Set intentions to reduce bias

 Learning and talking about bias won’t mean much if you don’t develop a strategy to address it.
 Take a look at your team, your processes, and your impact to determine how bias has an effect on your work.
 Then set intentions to make change.